symbol/symbol-docs/source/getting-started/ready-for-symbol-launch.rst

 Once the transaction is announced and accepted, **your enrollment is complete**.

+.. note:: Don't forget to tell `NEM's Telegram Help Desk <https://t.me/nemhelpdesk>`__ about the update!.

-The next section explains how to setup your node so that it is ready to harvest on day one, as required by the Early Adoption and Ecosystem programs.
+The next section explains how to setup your node so that it is ready to harvest as soon as possible, as required by the Early Adoption and Ecosystem programs.

 .. _getting-ready-launching-your-node: